-Peru is one of South America’s most evocative destinations and this superlative tour will include the very best of Amazonia with extended stays at several outstanding wildlife lodges within the Iquitos and Manu sections of the Amazon.
+Peru is one of South America’s most evocative destinations and this tour will include the very best of Amazonia with extended stays at several outstanding wildlife lodges within the Iquitos and Manu sections of the Amazon.
 Emperor tamarins and red uakaris are just two of a dozen primate species that we will spend time searching for, but we could see almost anything in these largely pristine habitats, including two incredibly elusive canids, short-eared dog and bush dog, both of which have been viewed in the areas that we will be visiting.
-Another canid, the sechuran fox, will be one of our main targets at a fabulous reserve in the Andean foothills, where we might also encounter spectacled bear, and I will also savour a nostalgic return to the magnificent fifteenth century Inca citadel of Machu Picchu, which I have not had the pleasure of gazing upon for more than a decade.
+Another canid, the sechuran fox, will be one of our main targets at a fabulous reserve in the Andean foothills, where we might also encounter spectacled bear, and I hope to include a nostalgic return to the magnificent fifteenth century Inca citadel of Machu Picchu.